2018-19 Theater Courses

 Peer Education Theater Ensemble emphasizes the skills and knowledge needed by both the actor and the peer educator.
 Students practice these skills through improvisation, journal entries, creative writing assignments and class exercises while working to bring these skills to performance level.
 Students engage in the difficult task of creating a script developed though collaboration, based on their written work and scene improvisations, to be presented in performance.
 Each cast member contributes to the creation, rehearsal, design and performance of the script and therefore to the audience's awareness of the issues confronting teenagers today.
 Prerequisite: Acting 1, Acting 2 or instructor approval.
 (1/2credit)

 Theater Production (Fall) is a full-scale ensemble production in collaboration with the music program at Urban.
 We spend approximately 10 weeks in rehearsal, culminating in five performances for the school and public in the Gumption Theater.
-Theater projects may include guest artists in dance, choreography, design and instrumental and/or vocal accompaniment.
+Production work may involve guest artists in dance, choreography, design and instrumental and/or vocal accompaniment.
 Students interested in acting, directing or dramaturgy should sign up for this class.
 Students may not participate in an Urban fall sport while taking this class because of afternoon rehearsals.
 Prerequisite: Intro to Urban Singers, Acting 1, Acting 2 or instructor approval.
 (1/2 credit)

 Theater Production (Winter) is a full-scale ensemble production.
 We spend approximately 10 weeks in rehearsal, culminating in five performances for the school and public in the Gumption Theater.
-Theater projects may include guest artists in dance, choreography, design and instrumental and/or vocal accompaniment.
+Production work may involve guest artists in dance, choreography, design and instrumental and/or vocal accompaniment.
 Students interested in acting, directing or dramaturgy should sign up for this class.
 Prerequisite: Acting 1, Acting 2 or instructor approval.
 (1/2 credit)